Barrier-Certified Adaptive Reinforcement Learning with Applications to Brushbot Navigation: Analysis of Barrier-certified Adaptive Reinforcement Learning

 \subsection{Structured Model Learning}

-We have seen that, by employing a model learning with monotone approximation property under Assumption \ref{assumstab}, the agent is stabilized on the set of safe states even after an abrupt and unexpected change of the agent dynamics.
-To efficiently enforce control barrier certificates \refeq{DCBFdef3}, control-affine models are desirable as will be discussed in Section \ref{subsec:adaptiveRL} and Theorem \ref{CBFaffine} therein.
-Here, we propose a model learning technique that also learns the dynamic structure.
+We have seen that, by employing a model learning with monotone approximation property under Assumption \ref{assumstab}, the agent is stabilized on the set of augmented safe states even after an abrupt and unexpected change of the agent dynamics.
+Here, we show that a control-affine dynamics can be learned via sparse optimizations satisfying monotone approximation property in a properly defined RKHS.
 We assume that $n_x=1$ for simplicity (we can employ $n_x$ approximators if $n_x>1$).